September 1922

 O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 180; Macardle (1999), pg 779-785; Curran J M (1980), pg 252; Dorney (2017), pg 138

 Anti-Treaty forces led by Sean Hyde and John Joe Rice carry out a successful attack on Kenmare.
-There are about 84 men in the attacking party and Tom ‘Scarteen’ O’Connor the pro-Treaty O/C (and his brother John) are killed during the attack (apparently unarmed).
+There are about 84 men in the attacking party and Tom ‘Scarteen’ O’Connor, the pro-Treaty O/C, and his brother John are killed during the attack (apparently unarmed).
 The anti-Treaty forces capture 110 rifles, 2 Lewis machine guns and considerable ammunition.
-They also capture 120 pro-Treaty soldiers but they let them go.
+They also capture 120 pro-Treaty soldiers but they later release them.

 Farry (2012), pg 102